Why Code, Why Now: An Information-Theoretic Perspective on the Limits of Machine Learning: A Hierarchy of Learnability

 \subsection{Level 4: Direct Feedback}

 At this level, no information-theoretic obstacle remains, because every output can be immediately and deterministically judged correct or incorrect.
 Type checking, compilation, and formal theorem verification~\citep{demoura2021} operate at this level.
+Level~4 exploits a deep asymmetry: verification is cheap while search is hard.
+A type checker confirms correctness in linear time; finding a type-correct program may require exploring an exponential space.
+This is the P versus NP gap working in the learner's favor: the learner inherits the easy side of the asymmetry.
 Level~4 does not imply greater intelligence on the learner's part but rather a stronger verification structure in the task.